mustafaaycll/statistig/README.md

 This is my first GNOME extension, and I’d like to thank [Todd Kulesza](https://github.com/fflewddur) and [Jean-Philippe Braun](https://github.com/eonpatapon), whose work and codebases greatly helped me understand the structure of well-designed GNOME extensions.

-The Adwaita icons located in `resources/icons` are either used as-is or are derivative works based on assets from the [GNOME Project](https://gitlab.gnome.org/GNOME/adwaita-icon-theme).
+The Adwaita icons located in `resources/icons` and `src/icons` are either used as-is or are derivative works based on assets from the [GNOME Project](https://gitlab.gnome.org/GNOME/adwaita-icon-theme).
 They are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

-The Papirus icons located in `resources/icons` are either used as-is or are derivative works based on assets from the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
+The Papirus icons located in `resources/icons` and `src/icons` are either used as-is or are derivative works based on assets from the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
 They are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).